New drug combination turbo charges attack against cancer

 More than 12,000 Australians are diagnosed with a blood cancer each year – accounting for approximately 10% of all cancers – and around 4,000 Australians lose their lives to these cancers each year.

-“This is a critical area of research and I thank each and every one of our generous donors who help to make vital research projects like this possible,” he said.
+“This is a critical area of research and I thank each and every one of our generous donors who help to make vital research projects like this possible,” they said.

 On the cusp of new treatment options for patients